GoGoKo699/DCP-challenge/README.md

 - `proba.py` contains probability calculation and classical simulation.
 - `circuit.py` contains functions for quantum circuits simulation.
 - `main.py` is the file calling all other functions.
 The action of every line of code is commented in the source code.
+- `plot.py` is the file to reproduce the Fig.4 in the article, it takes about 3 to 4 hours to run on a CPU of a laptop.

 The parameters to be fixed for a run of the experiment are
 - `m`: number of cells, default = 4